Social Services Annual Director's Report

-Our approach this year has been to focus more on improving outcomes for people in need and how we promote and support people's sense of well-being.
+We continue to focus on improving outcomes for people in need and how we promote and support people's sense of well-being.
 The emphasis on a child/person centred approach has also been reflected in the way in which we are striving to involve individuals more in helping to shape services.

 We have worked closely with our colleagues in the Health Service, the Voluntary/Third Sector, the Police, with other Council Departments and others.
 Financial pressures and changes in the Health Service present on-going challenges in the delivery of social services.
 This does require a stronger commitment and effort to move towards better integrated services and a joint approach to service and budget planning.
-This is also a broader North Wales issue.
+We are also engaged in the broader North Wales integration agenda.

 There are many other areas of improvement which are covered in more detail within this report.
 We are at the same time faced with significant challenges which will impact on the shape of services to come.

-The financial challenges we face, alongside demographic changes are significant.
-The Council has given a commitment to prioritising services to the most vulnerable people but as a significant spender of the Council budget inevitably there will be a need to 're-shape' services to meet agreed needs.
-This is at a time of increasing demand and higher expectations for services.
-The impact of Welfare Reform is beginning also to have an impact on demand for services and this is likely to increase.
+The financial challenges we face are significant, alongside increased demographic changes and higher expectations for services.
+The impact of Welfare Reform is beginning to be evident on demand for services and this is likely to increase.
 Managing demand through more effective models of care becomes a major challenge.

-A new Social Services and Well-being (Wales) Bill is progressing through the Welsh Assembly and will introduce new responsibilities and powers on the Local Authorities in its Social Services functions.
-Whilst many of the objectives within the Bill are warmly welcomed, there are inevitably financial implications to its implementation.
+The new Social Services and Well-being (Wales) Act has now been introduced and will place new responsibilities and powers on Local Authority Social Services departments.
+Whilst many of the objectives within the Act are warmly welcomed, there are will be financial implications to us.

-The Bill, however, does present a positive direction for services but also a number of challenges and opportunities for Social Services.
-Many of the proposed changes we are progressing in Wrexham already and support the need to transform services.
-Some of the key themes in the Bill include:
+The Act, however, does present a positive direction for services and also a number of challenges and opportunities for Social Services.
+We are progressing many of the proposed changes already and support the need to transform services.
+Some of the key themes in the Act include:

-The Bill also defines an 'adult at risk' and 'child at risk' and provides a new legal and statutory framework for the protection of adults at risk on a par with children's safeguarding.
+The Act also defines an “adult at risk” and “child at risk” and provides a new legal and statutory framework for the protection of adults at risk on a par with children's safeguarding.

-Social Services, however, cannot be viewed in isolation as the care and support needs and general well-being of the people of Wrexham are affected by a range of factors at both a local and external level.
-It is essential therefore that there is good and effective joint working or collaboration and support from a range of bodies outside of the Council as well as other services within the Council and that we work towards more integrated services.
+Social Services, however, cannot be viewed in isolation as the care and support needs and general well-being of the people of Wrexham are affected by a range of factors at both a local and regional level.
+It is therefore essential that we work towards more integrated services through effective joint working or collaboration and gain the support of our partners as well as other services within the Council.

 Our objective in Social Services will always be to achieve a needs led service with a clear focus on how we improve peoples' daily living and their general level of well-being and safety.